calebmwelsh/AnimeDatasetCompiler/readme.md

 - `data/raw/anilist_anime_data_complete.pkl`: Complete anime dataset in Python pickle format

 These files will also be uploaded to Kaggle as a dataset.

-## Scheduling

-For automated data collection, you can use Docker with your system's scheduler:

-- **Linux/Mac**: Use cron to schedule the Docker container to run weekly
-- **Windows**: Use Task Scheduler to run the Docker container weekly

-See the [Docker README](docker/docker-readme.md) for detailed scheduling instructions.

 ## License